Child-Parent Relationship Therapy Certification

 Step 6: Complete Application and Application Fee of $95 (required)

-Upon completion of all educational, supervision, and exam requirements and the self-evaluation paper, complete the Level 2 CPRT application and pay $95 application fee.
+Upon completion of all educational, supervision, and exam requirements, complete the Level 2 CPRT application and pay the $95 application fee.

 Step 7: Submit Application (required)

-Submit completed Level 2 CPRT application and self-evaluation paper to Stephanie Carr at cpt@unt.edu
+Submit completed Level 2 CPRT application to Stephanie Carr at cpt@unt.edu

 Step 8: CPT Processes Submitted Materials